School of Engineering

 Lecturer

-BioEnze (he/him, '18) is a Lecturer in Materials Science and Engineering (MSE) who teaches a variety of undergraduate MSE courses spanning structure, characterization, energy, and computing.
+BioEnze (he/him, '18) is a Lecturer in Materials Science and Engineering (MSE) who teaches a variety of undergraduate MSE courses spanning structure, characterization, energy, computing, and communication.
 He obtained his PhD in MSE from UC Berkeley, where his research applied computational tools to study planar defects and materials informatics education.
-He is excited to return to The Farm and to help advance student success.
+He is excited to return to The Farm and to help advance student success through instruction, advising, and research.

 -